42+ Years of Serving Injured Workers in Pennsylvania

 Industrial workers face various workplace hazards, depending on the type of work they perform.
 Each type of industrial work, such as construction, manufacturing, mining or engineering comes with specific safety risks.
 However, across all types of industrial workplaces, accidents often occur due to faulty equipment, toxic chemicals, inadequate training, or other negligent safety practices.

-The Philadelphia workers’ compensation lawyers at Larry Pitt & Associates, P.C. proudly provide experienced, comprehensive legal representation to injured workers throughout Pennsylvania.
+The knowledgeable workers’ compensation attorneys at Larry Pitt & Associates, P.C. proudly provide experienced, comprehensive legal representation to injured industrial workers throughout Pennsylvania.

 Types of Industrial Accidents

 Thousands of industrial workers are injured, some fatally, in workplace accidents each year.
 Some of the most common industrial accidents are caused by:

 - Falling objects – Industrial workers often work on multiple levels in the workplace, which puts them at risk of being struck by falling objects.

 - Falls from heights – Workers in construction and other industries must perform work on ladders or scaffolding, which if not properly installed or maintained, may lead to serious, sometimes fatal injuries.

 - Flying debris/combustible dust – Poor housekeeping can lead to an accumulation of debris or combustible dust which can cause eye injuries or fires and explosions.

 - Fires and electrocution – Failure to perform proper maintenance on equipment or to do proper housekeeping can lead to electrocutions, fires or explosions.

 - Caught in/between – This type of accident can be caused by equipment rollovers, improperly maintained equipment, rigging accidents, rotating equipment, trenching and excavation, or unguarded parts.

 - Slip and falls – According to the National Floor Safety Institute (NFSI), over one million people in the U.S. visit the emergency room for slip and fall accidents each year.